+A STATE OF THE STA

+i.
+Proposed Schedule: Provide an estimate of the project's proposed schedule:

 Start Date Completion Date

+Third Party/Joint Applicant Agreement (must be executed prior to contract award date)

 Environmental Document

 Design and Permitting (if applicable)

-Right-of-way (if applicable)
+ROW (if applicable)

 Award of Contract

 Construction

-Operations & Maintenance

-(10 years min.
-15 or 20 years for match reduction)
+O&M (10 years minimum 15 or 20 years for match reduction)

+ii.
+Project Management Provide an assessment of the management cap include an organization chart (as attachment), s for ensuring that the project is completed and h showing key project individu als who will be responsible

 iii.
+Partnerships State in what capacity the joint applicant/third contribution, time contribution, etc.) and explayour agency and the joint applicant/third party. in the process and timing of

+i.
+Transportation Nexus Describe how the project meets the transportation nexus definition.
+See page 12-1 and 12-2. ii.
+Existing Water Quality Expenditures Describe how the project supplements and does not supplant funding from other sources of transportation related water quality projects and programs (see Overview on page 12-1 for further details) This question may not apply to all projects. iii.
+Integrated Regional Water Management Plan (IRWMP) Is the proposed project identified in an existing IRWMP?
+Yes No iv.
+Description of Proposed Project Describe the project and why it is important for controlling transportation-related pollutants to a watershed(s).

-Project Management
+Project Details: ii.

-Provide an assessment of the management capabilities of the Applicant/Lead Agency.
-At a minimum, include an organization chart (as attachment), showing key project individuals who will be responsible for ensuring that the project is completed and has long-term sustainability.

-iv.
-Integrated Regional Water Management Plan (IRWMP)

-Is the proposed project identified in an existing IRWMP?
-Yes \\\\\ No \\\\\ v.
-Description of Proposed Project i.
-Project Details:

-Describe the project and why it is important for controlling transportation-related pollutants to a watershed(s).

 INFORMATION REQUIRED INPUT

-1. Project Location
+1.Project Location

 (Street Address or Lat-Long)

-2. Project BMP Type (use CASQA or
+2. Project BMP Type (use CASQA or equivalent

-equivalent definition)
+definition)

 3. Project Design Criteria.
 Select one:

 - Volume-based BMP (24-hour rainfall

 volume)

-- Flow-based BMP (design 1-hour
+- Flow-based BMP (design 1-hour intensity)

-intensity)

-4. Project Site Map Provide as Attachment (provide as GIS file or in Google Earth format)
+4. Project Site Map Provide as attachment (provide as geographic information service (GIS) file or in Google Earth format)

-5. Project Tributary Drainage Area Provide as Attachment (provide as GIS file or in Google Earth format)
+5. Project Tributary Drainage Area Provide as attachment (provide as GIS file or in Google Earth format)

-ii.
-Project Priority

-If submitting an application for more than one project, is this project your agency's priority?

-Yes \\\\\ No \\\\\

 iii.
-Funding Cycle

-If awarded funding, in which funding cycle would you like to receive funds?
-(Check one)

-FY 2012-13 (contract must be awarded by June 30, 2013 and funds would be available July 1, 2013)

-FY 2013-14 (contract must be awarded by June 30, 2014 and funds would be available July 1, 2014)
+Project Priority If submitting an application for more than one project, is this project your agency's priority?
+Yes No iv.
+Funding Cycle If awarded funding, in which funding cycle would you like to receive funds?
+(Check one) FY 2013-14 (contract must be awarded by June 30, 2014 and funds would be available July 1 2014) FY 2014-15 (contract must be awarded by June 30, 2015 and funds would be available July 1